jamesrwilliams/personal-site/src/posts/2023/salesforce-commerce-cloud-react-custom-attribute-editors.md

 ```

 With that the definition files are updated, last step is to update the Page Designer client we
-set up during [Step 3.2](#32---sfcc-event-client) to ensure the breakout editor can work.
+set up during [Step 3.2](#32---sfcc-event-client) to ensure the breakout editor can work which we
+will look at next.

 ### 4.2 - Client Updates for Breakout editor

 When adding breakout editor support we add support for three new event types we didn't add earlier.
+These are the `open`, `apply`, and `cancel` which do the following:

+- Open requests Page Designer to open the specified editor in a modal
+- Apply which closes the breakout editor and apply the changes made in the breakout editor to
+the _inline editor_.
+- Cancel which closes the breakout editor and discard the changes made in the breakout editor.

+Taking what we added to the file we set up in [Step 3.2](#32---sfcc-event-client) we can expand our
+client to use these new breakout methods like so:

 ```diff
  /**